 Cortisol, DHEA: measures adrenal function.
 The human adrenal gland secretes steroid hormones.
 The hormones are actually released in a cycle with the highest value in the morning and the lowest value at night in a 24-hour cycle called the circadian rhythm.
 An abnormal adrenal rhythm can influence many functions of the body including energy production (an abnormally low level of cortisol in the day can lead to fatigue), sleep disturbance (a high level at night can lead to insomnia), weight-gain (a high-level of cortisol throughout the day leads to weight gain), and dysfunction of the sex hormones and related symptoms.
 DHEA is a pre-cursor to the sex hormones and proper levels are needed for proper lean tissue building and the production of the sex hormones.

 Hormone testing: measures some or all of the sex-hormones: testosterone, DHEA, progesterone, estrogens, FSH, and LH.
-It is sometimes necessary to obtain an estimation of your levels of sex hormones in order to properly adjust them using bio-identical hormones.
+It is necessary to obtain and track an estimation of your levels of sex hormones in order to properly adjust them using bio-identical hormones.
+Sometimes, these will be covered by your insurer.
+If you are over 65 or without full coverage insurance, we can coordinate discounted labs to obtain these markers.